Japan, US showcase alliance, resolve in dealing with China - WTMJ

 The Biden administration calls managing U.S. policies toward China and the Indo-Pacific the primary challenge for the United States.
 That helped guide Biden’s decision, announced this week, to pull U.S. troops out of Afghanistan and free the administration to focus more on East Asia.

-Biden stressed U.S. commitments to Japan’s defense and said the alliance — the U.S. is Japan’s only treaty ally — would “prove that democracies can still commit and win” and “deliver for our people.”
+The pandemic changed the normal routine for a visit by a foreign leader, so Biden didn’t host Suga for any formal meal.
+Earlier Friday, Suga placed a wreath at the Tomb of the Unknown Soldier at Arlington National Cemetery and visited with Vice President Kamala Harris.
+An honor guard greeted his arrival at the White House.

+Speaking to reporters with Biden after their meetings, Suga also spoke out against a surge in attacks on Asians in the United States amid the coronavirus pandemic, and he and Biden pledged to fight such crimes.

-Biden turned to Suga at one point to note the recent victory of Japanese golfer Hideki Matsuyama in the Masters Tournament.
+Biden turned to Suga at one point in their press conference to note the recent victory of Japanese golfer Hideki Matsuyama in the Masters Tournament.
 The 29-year-old is the first Japanese player to win at Augusta National.

 “You’ve got a Japanese boy coming over here, and guess what?
 He won the Masters,” Biden said.